apache/flink/docs/ops/external_resources.md

 Flink distribution.
 The script gets the indexes of visible GPU resources through the `nvidia-smi` command.
 It tries to return the required amount (specified by `external-resource.<resource_name>.amount`) of GPU indexes in a list, and exit with non-zero if the amount cannot be satisfied.

-For standalone mode, multiple task executors might be co-located on the same machine, and each GPU device is visible to all the task executors.
-The default discovery script supports a coordination mode, in which it leverages a coordination file to synchronize the allocation state of GPU devices and ensure each GPU device can only be used by one task executor process.
+For standalone mode, multiple TaskManagers might be co-located on the same machine, and each GPU device is visible to all the TaskManagers.
+The default discovery script supports a coordination mode, in which it leverages a coordination file to synchronize the allocation state of GPU devices and ensure each GPU device can only be used by one TaskManager process.
 The relevant arguments are:

   - `--enable-coordination-mode`: Enable the coordination mode.